margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a new day to see with different eyes, see through another's eyes

-It's a new day for the wind to breeze and the air to chime
+It's a new day for the wind to breeze and the air to chime It's a new day for the water to glisten on the green green grass It's a new day for all the sounds of the earth to lift up into harmony, heaven It's a new day for the story to be told and the story to be shared and the story to weave itself through the universe

 <br>